 The easiest way to avoid foreclosure in Fort Worth without hurting your credit is to sell your house fast, and use the proceeds from the sale to pay off your mortgage.
 This works when the house’s value is higher than the outstanding mortgage debt.
 If your house sells for more than the outstanding mortgage debt, pocket the remainder.

-Sell directly to an investor like DFW Fast Home Buyers for a fast, no-hassle cash sale, or list on the MLS if the property is in good condition and you can afford to wait.
+Contact DFW Fast Home Buyers for a fast, free, no-hassle cash offer on your Texas house.
+We buy houses in Fort Worth fast!
 With DFW Fast Home Buyers there are no showings, no potential for offers to fall through.
 We know that time is of the essence when it comes to getting you out of this debt, and it’s the quickest way to accomplish the sale.

 2 – Short Sale